Pateros Balut sa Puti Festival

 Balut is a common dish in Asia where the embryo of a duck is boiled for 15-20 minutes before being eaten within the shell.
 The snack is rich in protein and therefore considered a healthy snack.
 The snack in the Philippines and around Asia is sold a street food.

 As is with most street foods, the vendor always has a mixture of different additives to allow the customers to season their eggs.
-Most tourists and first time Balut buyers find it as the most difficult food to stomach but once they get past seeing the almost fully grown chick inside the egg, they are hooked.
+Most tourists and first time Balut buyers find it as the most difficult food to stomach but once they get past seeing the fully grown chick inside the egg, they are hooked.
 That said, how did the Pateros Balut Sa Puti festival come to be?

 How it all started: The Pateros Balut Sa Puti Festival